SadeeshaPerera/LifeCare--Health-Insurance-Management-System/README.md

 - 💎 Admin Portal: A user-friendly admin dashboard for administrative purposes.

- We encourage students,developers and technology enthusiasts to explore and learn from our implementation.
+ We encourage students, developers and technology enthusiasts to explore and learn from our implementation.

 We are proud of the hard work and dedication poured into this project and hope that sharing it on GitHub will inspire others to innovate and contribute to the advancement of technology in the insurance industry.